QuentinRa/blog.quentinra.dev/programming/web/frameworks/front/vue.js/index.md

 </template>
 ```

-Inside braces, or inside Vue attributes, you can use JavaScript, but only expression (ex: `true ? "ok" : "false"`).
-Otherwise, you will have to use methods/computed properties.
+Inside braces, or inside Vue attributes, you can use JavaScript, or most specifically, only JavaScript expressions (ex: `a_value`, `true ?
+"OK" : "KO"`...).
+You should only use values, and use methods/computed properties for complex cases.
+</div><div>

 * **v-bind**: uni-directional data binding.
 When the value is updated, the bound attributes/... are updated, but editing the input field won't update the value.